 /// Fired each time the client state changes, for example,

-/// when a Split or a Segment changes.
+/// when a feature flag or a segment changes.

 });